 Premature infants are at increased risk of retinopathy of prematurity if they have serious disorders such as infections, bleeding in the brain, or lung disorders (such as bronchopulmonary dysplasia).
 Premature infants who receive oxygen for a long time (for example, because their lungs are immature) are also at increased risk.

-For very severe retinopathy of prematurity, laser treatment is done on the outermost portions of the retina.
-This treatment stops the abnormal growth of blood vessels and decreases the risk of detachment of the retina and loss of vision.
+For very severe retinopathy of prematurity, laser photocoagulation treatment is done on the outermost portions of the retina.
+In this treatment, a laser beam is used to stop the abnormal growth of blood vessels and decrease the risk of detachment of the retina and loss of vision.